Dakota State University students walking around campus

 2. Articulate a clear hypothesis or guiding research question pointing to projected findings/outcomes, regardless of discipline.

-4. Include a brief plan for dissemination of the project results, being clear about the format and venue.
-Reviewers will privilege projects that contribute to a culture of peer-reviewed research and creative activity (e.g. selective conferences; peer-reviewed journals, book publications, and the like; juried exhibitions or performances)
+4. Include a brief plan for dissemination of the project results, being clear about likeliest format and venue.
+Reviewers will privilege projects that contribute to a culture of peer-reviewed research and creative activity (e.g. selective conferences; peer-reviewed journals, book publications, and the like; juried exhibitions or performances).
+All funded projects must participate in the DSU Annual Research Symposium during Research/Doctoral Residency Week (March 17-21, 2025).

 1. Explain the intellectual and/or creative merit of the project.
 What makes it interesting and novel?